timongty/tezcrowd/readme.md

 There is one sample crowdfunding project with the Flexible (Keep-it-all) Model on the homepage created through the smart contract for this demo.

-Users can connect their wallets and support the sample project by pledging Tezos - a testnet wallet is used behind the scenes for development purposes (no matter which wallet has been connected).
+Users can connect their wallets and support the sample project by pledging Tezos - for development purposes, a testnet wallet is used behind the scenes to send any tez (no matter which wallet has been connected).

 Supporters of the project are also shown with their corresponding total amount pledged (by reading the smart contract's storage map [funders]).